Highway (soundtrack): Development

 A musical promotional event took place on 18 January 2014 in Mumbai.
 The event included an interview wherein Rahman described the track "Implosive Silence" as: "a state of mind-soothing yet enigmatic".
 It is a musical piece trying to capture the sounds in character Veera's mind as she travels along the highway.
 Later, the singer of the song Jonita Gandhi stated: "The song 'Implosive Silence' isn't a song that requires lyrics – it is very expressive in itself and portrays the emotions felt by the characters in the film."
 In another interview, Rahman disclosed that for him the most important track in the film was "Implosive Silence".
 The song being the voice of the main protagonist Veera was compared to brain functions, described as 1000 different questions coming, settling somewhere, not settling somewhere.
 In Imtiaz Ali's interview with Examiner.com he stated that the music was not necessarily only in the geographical sense, but also in the change of the spirit of the girl.
 The song in the Salt Pan desert ("Tu Kuja") had influences of the region.
 The song in the land of Punjab was "Pataakha Guddi", entirely in Punjabi.
 But other songs drop the regional aspect and concentrate more on the girl's emotions, like the song in the mountains "Wanna Mash Up" and "Maahi Ve" or atop the bus "Kahaan Hoon Main" were not regional but were approached in a more western manner to show the ebullience of one in a situation or mentality like that.

 Release

 Marketing

 The track titled "Patakha Guddi", sung by the sister duo, Jyoti and Sultana Nooran, was released as a single on 23 December 2013.
 The track "Maahi Ve" sung by A. R. Rahman was the next single that was released on 3 January 2014.
-Both singles framed the score of the theatrical trailer, and clinched second position on iTunes India single charts on their respective release dates.
+Both singles framed the score of the theatrical trailer.
 The making of the song "Sooha Saha" was released on 6 January 2014, featuring clips of Bhatt's recording sessions with Rahman.
 The male version of "Patakha Guddi" was released on 9 January 2014 as the film's third single.
 Imtiaz Ali had directed a special video with A. R. Rahman and Alia Bhatt; it was released on 14 February 2014.